Moab uranium mill tailings pile: DOE plan for relocation

 The current Department of Energy plan to move the tailings is contracted out to Portage-North Wind LLC who has begun hauling the tailings from the current Atlas Uranium Mill site to the tiny town of Crescent Junction, Utah by railroad.
 This plan is based on the most current funding schedule which will provide for a complete removal by 2028.

 A series of amendments to the Defense Authorization Act, sponsored by Rep. Jim Matheson are attempting to move the completion date to 2019.
 If these become law, the rate of removal would be doubled.

 According to the current plan, huge "dirty" trucks pull 40-ton containers filled with tailings to a structure that will be located between the talings and Potash Road.
 Once in the structure the containers would be covered by lids.
 A radiological survey verifies that they have no radioactive material on the outside, and the containers will then be hauled by "clean" trucks up to a railroad line to be placed on rail cars for the transportation to the disposal site near Crescent Junction.
 Dirty trucks will never travel to the clean side of the lidding structure, and clean trucks will never be on the dirty side.

 Once at Crescent Junction the process will be reversed, with the exception that the tailings will be dumped out of end gates rather than from the top to minimize dust as well as prevent contamination to the outside containers.
 A knife-edge seal will be employed to ensure no materials dribble out of the end gates during the transfer.

 Six clean trucks will make 22 to 23 loops per day, on a 21.2-minute cycle, between the lidding area and the rail line.
 About 136 containers will be transported daily with a four-day-per-week schedule.

 An overpass is to be built across Potash Road so haul trucks will never encounter highway traffic.

 Rail shipments began in April 2009.
 The clean trucks were replaced by the rail line, with the containers still needed to be lidded as before.
 On March 3, 2010, the Department of Energy announced it had shipped one million tons of tailings.

-As of September 2019, 10 million tons of tailing (62%) have been removed.
+As of September 2019, 10 million tons of tailing (62%) had been removed, increasing to 14 million tons by October 2023.
 A well field is located between the tailing pile and the river, which extracts and purifies groundwater before it enters the Colorado river.
-As of February 2014 799,000 lb of ammonia and 3990 lb of uranium have been extracted from the wells.
+As of February 2014 799,000 lb of ammonia and 3990 lb of uranium had been extracted from the wells.
 During low water periods, fresh water is injected into the wells.
-On July 29, 2014 the 7 millionth ton of tailing was placed in the disposal cell.